SimVascular/simvascular.github.io-archive/source/documentation/quickguide/_datamanager.md

 	Menu: File → Open File...

+<font color="red">**Attention:** </font> If you load a file by "Open File", the data is loaded into Data Manager but not into a SimVascular Project.
+Therefore, SimVascular's project management doen's apply to it.
+But you are still able to use various tools with the data.

 To show/hide data (in Display):

 	Toggle on/off the checkbox next to the corresponding data node in Data Manager